MLSAKIIT/Project-Wing/README.md

 3. Modify registration.py to hold google api json name and sample shared email (defaults are Tridib Das' email ID and API cred.json)

+4. In the project directory, run : 'pip install -r regrequirements.txt'.

-4. In the project directory, run : 'flask run' (use production mode).
+5. In the project directory, run : 'flask run' (use production mode).

 ## Important Notice